scc-digitalhub/docs/user/docs/tasks/resources.md

 ![KRM API gateway create image](../images/krm/krm_apigw.png)

-To create a new API gatway, provide the following:
+To create a new API gateway, provide the following:

 - name of the gateway
 - Kubernetes service to be exposed (select it from the dropdown list and the port will automatically be provided)